nostadt/terminal-helper/README.md

 composer create-project amartinno1/terminal-helper:^2.0.0
 ```

-Then open `vim ~/.zshrc` and the scripts you need.
+Then open `vim ~/.zshrc` and add the scripts you need.

 ```
 source ~/terminal-helper/scripts/.ddev.sh